Research Enhancement Assistance Program (REAP)

 U01 / U54—support for translational or implementation research from basic to clinical to population, including ancillary supportive activities that create a multidisciplinary focus on a disease or a biomedical problem.

 Since this Team Science initiative is designed as a semi-annual program, there is no limit on the number of applications that can be submitted for consideration.
-Applications will be reviewed twice a year (exact dates to be announced, typically mid-December, mid-April).
-Requirements include:
+Applications will be reviewed once a year (mid-April.)

-• Existing faculty member and/or unit (department or college / school) discretionary funds must be committed to the endeavor.
-Where possible, a significant unit or investigator match is expected as a demonstration of unit investment and commitment to the project,
+- Existing faculty member and/or unit (department or college / school) discretionary funds must be committed to the Where possible, a significant unit or investigator match is expected as a demonstration of unit investment and commitment to the project,

-• To participate in this program, the PI(s) must be full-time regular tenure-track or tenured faculty member(s).
+- To participate in this program, the PI(s) must be full-time regular HSC or UNT Denton faculty member(s).
 Co-Investigators (Co-Is) may be in any faculty category.
 Graduate students, postdoctoral fellows, staff, and part time faculty are not eligible to serve as PIs or Co-Is.

 Funding: